jakeru/columnize.nvim/README.md

 I wrote this plugin in order to keep my [Kmonad](https://github.com/kmonad/kmonad) configuration in shape.
 Time will tell if there are any other use cases for it.
-At least I now have written my first plugin for Neovim :blush:.
+At least I now have written my first plugin for Neovim :tada:.

 ## Installation and configuration